sagol-python-for-neuroscientists/course_site_2021/README.md

 ## Homework Assignments:

 * Assignment 1 - The full solution and grades can be found in `assignments/assignments1`.
 * Assignment 2 - Click [here](https://classroom.github.com/a/LtzsOIun) to receive a link to the assignment.
 Deadline: 30.3.20, 15:00.
+The full solution and grades can be found in `assignments/assignment2`.
 * Assignment 3 - Click [here](https://classroom.github.com/a/4UvjEB_-) to receive a link to the assignment.
 Deadline: 13.4.20, 15:00.

 ## Hackathon